Signal to Noise Ratio (SNR) gives an idea about the signal strength of your ADSL broadband

 be able to see the SNR Margin and Attenuation.
 (Please refer the modem manual for exact

-navigation details).
 The overall SNR will be normally higher than 20 dB, though anything above

 12 dB is just enough.
 Parallels will reduce the SNR, as we pointed out already, resulting in